landimc8/soybean-hedging-dashboard/README.md

 1.  **Run the Notebook cells sequentially.**
 2.  **Data Input:**
     * Select a commodity (if this functionality is implemented).
     * Use the file upload widget to load your historical price data in CSV format.
 Ensure your CSV file contains columns for spot prices and the relevant futures contract prices, with a consistent date/time index.
+Consider sourcing reliable data from platforms like **SquareCO** or directly from exchanges and data providers.
+For agricultural commodities, **USDA** provides extensive historical data. **The World Bank - Data** also offers a broad range of commodity price data.
     * Adjust the date range for analysis using the provided controls.
     * Enter the desired parameters for each hedging strategy (e.g., the fixed hedge ratio).
 3.  **Hedging Strategy Selection:** The notebook will automatically calculate the performance for the implemented hedging strategies based on the input data and parameters.